 There is probably something you want to achieve or do.
 Most of us haven't quite yet completed everything and aren't ready to sit on the porch staring out at the sunset for the rest of our lives.

-The questions is are you willing to pay the price for the thing that you want to achieve?
-Are you willing to commit, work and pay for the outcome you want?
+The question is, are you willing to pay the price for the thing that you want to achieve?
+Are you willing to commit, work, and pay for the outcome you want?

 Do you know how much it will cost you?